maniospas/Tensorless/README.md

 **Language:** C++<br>
 **License:** Apache 2.0

-:warning: Mandatory compilation parameters: `-O2 -fopenmp -finline-limit=1000 -fearly-inlining`.
-All these are necessary for performant inlining.
+:warning: Mandatory compilation parameters: `-O2 -fopenmp -finline-limit=1000 -fearly-inlining -msse4.2`.
+All these are necessary for performant inlining, whereas a msse4.2 CPU target is needed for the bitcounts of reductions.

 ## :fire: CPU vectorization